massoncheg/forgejo-docs/docs/admin/installation-docker.md

 ```

 Note that the volume should be owned by the user/group with the UID/GID specified in the config file.
-If you don't give the volume correct permissions, the container may not start.
+If you don't set the volume correct permissions, the container may not start.

 ### Podman: